 Consider a Classic Chignon

 So, what's the difference between a bun and a chignon?
 The later describes any sort of low updo where your hair is tucked underneath and in—whereas, a bun is more of a wraparound look.
-We love how this full and flawless chignon allows this bride to show off the back of her dress in the chicest way.
+We love how this full and flawless chignon allows this bride to show off her bare shoulders in the chicest way.

 Twist Things Up

 This bride's wedding updo is totally polished and finished—there's nary a strand out of place—but still so sweet and romantic, thanks to the addition of some side twists and how her stylist worked a braided effect into her low, knotted 'do.
 Plus, it's perfectly placed to show off the top closure of this stunning, open-backed gown—and all of that beautiful lacework, too.